cftc01/Cascade-Tech-Assesment/README.md

 ___

 ## Submission
-- Send an email to hr@cascadefintech.com with a link to your solution on your github account.
+- Send an email to your Cascade contact with a link to your solution on your github account when completed.

 Do not submit a PR.
 Do not ask for external assistance.